 Making ahead of time

 This sauce can be made up to a week in advance.
-Be sure to store it in an air-tight container in the refrigerator.
+Be sure to store in an airtight container in the refrigerator.

 Serving suggestions